S1aX0r/Ghosted/Ghosted.md

 ### 1. Addy.io ###

 Also known as AnonAddy, this free and open source email alias service provides great security and privacy for protecting your emails.
-A free option is available that gives users 10 MB a month.
+A free option is available that gives users 10 MB a month of bandwidth.

 ### 2. SimpleLogin ###